10 Lists

 #> [9] "xlevels" "call" "terms" "model"

-Understanding lists means understanding everything built on top of them.
 Data frames (Chapter 11), model objects, and environments are all lists (or list-like structures) with different rules about what they can contain.
-The next chapter shows how data frames exploit this structure.
+The most interesting rule is also the simplest: what happens when every element is a vector of the same length?

 Exercises